-Decreases in federal and state grant funding caused a decrease in revenue in the Special Aid Fund.
-Revenues decreased \$490,757.
-The Special Aid Fund accounts only for programs that are paid for on a reimbursement basis, where revenues and expenditures match and the fund does not generate any equity.
-Therefore, the decrease in expenditures is consistent with the decrease in revenues.
+Increases in federal and state grant funding caused a increase in revenue in the Special Aid Fund.
+Revenues increased \$2,008,536.
 The General Fund transferred \$200,000 to the Special Aid Fund as the required amount to be subsidized for summer school handicap programs.
 The remaining costs of that program are paid by State aid and are a receivable of the District.